 Instructions

-- Stir in rice with the onions and herbs.
+- Stir in rice with the onions and herbs then add vegetable broth.

 - Bring mixture to boil, then reduce heat, cover pan and cook on low until rice is soft and broth is absorbed.
 Add more water, if needed.

-- Remove pan from heat and stir in pomegranate concentrate, 1 TBS lemon juice and raisins.
+- Remove pan from heat and stir in pomegranate concentrate, 1 tablespoon lemon juice and raisins.

 - If using brined grape leaves, rinse with water before use.
 If using fresh grape leaves, blanch cleaned leaves in hot water until soft.

-- In a small pot, coat bottom with 2 TBS olive oil.
+- In a small pot, coat bottom with 2 tablespoon olive oil.
 Reserve pot.

 - Starting with the stem end, pull the lower part of the grape leaf over the filling, tucking the tip under the filling.